Research Interests: applied theory, finance, public economics, insurance, health care

 Kent Smetters is the Boettner Chair Professor at the University of Pennsylvania’s Wharton School and a Faculty Research Fellow at the National Bureau of Economic Research.
 Besides being a professor in Business Economics and Public Policy, he is also professor of Insurance and Risk Management as well as a faculty member in Applied Mathematics and Computational Science at Penn.
 His research focuses on applied theory, fiscal policy, risk measurement, insurance, health care, and personal finance.
 Previous policy positions include the Congressional Budget Office (1995 to 1998) as well as Deputy Assistant Secretary (Economic Policy) for the United States Treasury (2001-2002).
 He and his coauthor recently won the 2016 TIAA Paul A. Samuelson Award for their study on annuitization.
 He is the host of “Your Money,” a weekly personal finance radio show on SiriusXM 111 (Business Radio) as well as a monthly contributor to the Wall Street Journal.
 He occasionally provides support on meaningful legal cases related to medical malpractice, ERISA, insurance, financial advice and securities offerings.
 Kent Smetters received his PhD in Economics from Harvard University.

-Florian Scheuer and Kent Smetters (Under Review), Could a Website Really Have Doomed the Health Exchanges?
-Multiple Equilibria, Initial Conditions and the Construction of the Fine (Revise and Resubmit, American Economic Journal: Economic Policy, 10 (4), pp. 302-343.
+Florian Scheuer and Kent Smetters (Forthcoming), Could a Website Really Have Doomed the Health Exchanges?
+Multiple Equilibria, Initial Conditions and the Construction of the Fine (Forthcoming, American Economic Journal: Economic Policy, 10 (4), pp. 302-343.

 Kent Smetters and Xingtan Zhang (Working), A Sharper Ratio.